 - Clear the Inbox, Outbox, and Pending.

-- Clear your pocket memo pad.
+- Clear your pocket memo pad of notes and receipts.

 - Dissect notes from your journal.